🔗 What is internal linking in SEO? (Direct answer)

 | Page is a duplicate of another page | Set a canonical tag pointing to the primary version, or 301 redirect the duplicate to the primary.
 Add internal links to the primary version only. |

-10. Internal Linking and Crawl Budget Optimization
+10. Internal Linking and Crawl Budget Optimisation

 11. Click Depth: Why Every Page Should Be Within 3 Clicks

-How to reduce click depth: link important cluster pages directly from your homepage or main nav; make sure pillar pages link directly to all cluster pages; add "related content" sections to create cross-links at the same depth; use breadcrumbs to create shorter paths from top-level pages; and run Screaming Frog's Crawl Depth report quarterly to flatten anything sitting at depth 4 or more.
+How to reduce click depth: link important cluster pages directly from your homepage or main navigation; make sure pillar pages link directly to all cluster pages; add "related content" sections to create cross-links at the same depth; use breadcrumbs to create shorter paths from top-level pages; and run Screaming Frog's Crawl Depth report quarterly to flatten anything sitting at depth 4 or more.

 12. How Many Internal Links Should a Page Have?

-| Page Type | Recommended Internal Link Count | Reasoning |
+| Page Type | Recommended Internal Links | Reasoning |

 |---|---|---|

-| Standard blog post (1,500–3,000 words) | 8–15 contextual links | Enough to connect the page to its cluster and related content without overwhelming the reader.
-One link per 150–250 words is a natural density. |
+| Standard blog post (1,500–3,000 words) | 8–15 contextual links | Enough to connect to the cluster and related content.
+One link per 150–250 words is natural density. |

-| Pillar page / comprehensive guide (3,000–6,000 words) | 20–40+ links | Pillar pages are hub pages — they should link to every cluster page in the topic, plus related resources, author pages, and key definitions.
-High link counts are expected and appropriate for hub content. |
+| Pillar page / comprehensive guide (3,000–6,000 words) | 20–40+ links | Pillar pages are hub pages — they should link to every cluster page, related resources, author pages, and key definitions. |

 | Product page | 5–10 links | Link to related products, category pages, buyer's guides, and support resources.
-Keep focused — product pages should prioritise conversion, not extensive content navigation. |
+Keep focused — product pages should prioritise conversion. |

-| Homepage | 20–50 links | Your homepage is your highest-authority page.
-Every link from it passes maximum equity.
+| Homepage | 20–50 links | Your highest-authority page — every link from it passes maximum equity.
 Link to your most important category pages, pillar pages, and strategic content. |

-| Category / tag page | 15–30 links | Link to all articles within the category.
-Category pages serve as secondary hubs within your architecture. |
+| Category / tag page | 15–30 links | Category pages serve as secondary hubs — link to all articles within the category. |

 13. Link Equity Sculpting: Directing Authority Strategically

 Link equity sculpting means deliberately directing authority toward the pages where it'll do the most good — and pulling it away from pages that don't need it.
+This is one of the highest-leverage internal linking activities you can run on an established site.

 Use Ahrefs, Moz, or Screaming Frog to find your pages with the most external backlinks.
 These are your equity reservoirs — the pages where internal links carry the most ranking power.

 Which pages need the most ranking help?
-Usually: new content you have recently published, pages ranking in positions 5–15 (striking distance of page one), and commercial/transactional pages that drive revenue.
+Usually: new content recently published, pages ranking in positions 5–15 (striking distance of page one), and commercial/transactional pages that drive revenue.
 These are your equity targets.

 Add contextual links from those high-authority pages to your priority targets.
 A single well-placed contextual link from a high-authority page can produce a measurable ranking improvement on the target within 2–4 weeks.